sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 [[resources/Intellij - Run configuration default settings.png]]

-TODO: If we could get rid of this wart, that would be nice...

 ## Running and debugging the Manager

 The main entry point of the backend services is a Java class for the OpenRemote Manager, this process provides the frontend API and is the core of OpenRemote.